My Go-To Travel Essentials

 I pack all electronics in a waterproof toiletry-style bag to keep things organized.

-• International power adaptorI like this one for how many charging ports it has.
-Charge everything at once.
+• International power adaptorI like this one for how many charging ports it has so I can charge everything at once.

 • Smart phone & x2 charging cables – I have the iPhone 14 Pro Max which is too large (I used to be an Insta creator), but the iPhone 14 Pro I’d highly recommend for it’s compact size, camera quality, and the satellite function for remote, emergency communication if you’re a hiker.